 The first reward epoch on Flare started on Thursday, 21 July 2022 19:00:05 (GMT), 1658430005 in Unix time and repeats every 3.5 days.
 Therefore, all Flare reward epochs start on Thursday evening (GMT) and Monday morning (GMT).

-$SGB tokens can delegate them to an FTSO data provider to increase its Vote Power and earn a share of its Rewards, resulting in a mutually beneficial arrangement.
+$SGB tokens, you can delegate them to an FTSO data provider to increase its vote power and earn a share of its rewards, resulting in a mutually beneficial arrangement.

 $WSGB tokens, an operation you can reverse at any time.